fedekunze/specs/insurance/insurance.md

 We can somewhat mitigate this case by setting a cap on the validator's total number of insurances contracts signed with delegators based on the validator's self-bond balance.

-Given a validator liability for the total refund amount  $Total Refund  =\sum_{i=1}^{n} refundᵢ  $, delegators can buy new insurances while $Validator.SelfBond ≥ TotalRefund​$ holds.
+Given a validator liability for the total refund amount  `Total Refund  = ∑ refundᵢ`, delegators can buy new insurances while `Validator.SelfBond ≥ TotalRefund​` holds.

-There are two cases to consider, when (1) the validator self bond stays the same or increases, and (2) when her self bond decreases due to self unbond or redelegations.
+There are two cases to consider, when `1.` the validator self bond stays the same or increases, and `2.` when her self bond decreases due to self unbond or redelegations.

 1. **Insurer self-bond stays the same or increases**: